amateur80lvl/lxcex/README.md

 ## TODO

+* drop packages from git for security reasons; instead, provide instructions and/or script for creating user's own repo
+* get rid of hardcoded `lxcex`, let the user to customize that?
 * find the best way to create /run/user/<uid> in containers
 * automatic move network adapters to container (udev rule?)
 * wifi